 - plain text files

-There has to be included one English and one German abstract (about 1 A4 page each) into the thesis as well as indicated within the table of contents.
+The thesis must include one English and one German abstract (about one A4 page each) as well as a table of contents.

-Pay special attention to the cover page as well (see forms below).
+Pay special attention to the cover page, which must include:

 Some suggestions for formatting the thesis:

-- your name shall be on the spine of the thesis books
+Your name must appear on the spine of the bound thesis

 Please see "thesis outline" below.

-A standardized plagiarism check takes place after after the submission of the completed doctoral thesis.
+A plagiarism check takes place after the submission of the completed doctoral thesis and before the thesis is sent out to the reviewers.
 Please read the information on plagiarism.
-Avoid any form of plagiarism and be aware of the serious consequences that result from this form of misconduct.
+Avoid any form of plagiarism and self-plagiarism and be aware of the serious consequences that result from this form of misconduct.
 You can find further information about this subject in the download section below.